Division of Campus Life

 Core Action Steps

-The symposium will examine wellbeing on both the macro and micro levels by examining trends, data, systems analysis, and strategies and approaches.
+The symposium will examine well-being on both the macro and micro levels by examining trends, data, systems analysis, and strategies and approaches.
 Part of the symposium will engage with external partners to identify opportunities for more intentional coordination and collaboration.
-A national conference will welcome health and wellbeing teams of faculty, staff, and students from peer institutions to share in this work and position Brown as a thought leader.
+A national conference will welcome health and well-being teams of faculty, staff, and students from peer institutions to share in this work and position Brown as a thought leader.

-The interactive virtual health and wellbeing hub will include robust options and opportunities, be updated regularly, and be shared thoughtfully across constituencies.
+The interactive virtual health and well-being hub will include robust options and opportunities, be updated regularly, and be shared thoughtfully across constituencies.
 It will allow students and non-student users (working with a student) to understand and access University resources and enable Campus Life staff to track usage and outcomes.

 The division will implement new case management software with enhanced features for case tracking, communications, and dashboards.
 Staff will review, integrate, and implement promising practices in case management and student support to drive new practices that strengthen current efforts.
 The division will use data to identify gaps, trends, and opportunities for systemic solutions.